andrewnessinjim/arcade-game/README.md

 # Arcade Game - Udacity Nanodegree Project

-This a learning project which focuses on using ES2015 features efficiently.
+This is a learning project which focuses on using ES2015 features efficiently.
 Check out [this course][1] if you're interesting in learning  web development.

 The project is built using [gulp][2].
 [Babel][3] is used to transpile the ES2015 code so it can work in browsers that don't support them.
 [RequireJS][4] is used for ES2015 modules.
 [Bower][5] is used to pull dependencies that run in the browser. [npm][6] is used to pull dependencies that are needed to setup the gulp pipeline for the project. [eslint][7] is setup to catch errors as you type.